DE-labtory/it-chain/README.md

 ## Overview

-Generalized Private Chain For All
+Lightweight Customizable Chain For All

 it-chain makes it easy for anyone to have their own block chain platform